Fujifilm X-A10 vs Leica X-U Typ 113

 It is notable that the X-A10 offers wifi support, while the X-U Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-A10 and the X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5, while the X-U Typ 113 does not have a direct successor.
+Both the X-A10 and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The X-A10 was replaced by the Fujifilm X-A5, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A10 Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A10 or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.